|Myles Keogh had been promoted to lieutentant colonel|

 So how did the cosmopolitan Keogh wind up in Boone?

 In 1860, at age 20, Keogh was among a thousand Irishmen who volunteered to go to Rome to fight in the Papal Wars for Pope Pius IX.
-At 22, he answered a call from the Catholic Archbishop of New York on behalf of Secretary of State William Seward, who was seeking to hire experienced European soldiers to bolster the faltering Union army.
+At 22, he answered a call from the Catholic Archbishop of New York, John Hughes, on behalf of Secretary of State William Seward, who was seeking to hire experienced European soldiers to bolster the faltering Union army.

 Keogh and Stoneman became acquainted through the death of Gen. John Buford in 1863.
 Keogh had endeared himself to Buford with his heroism at Gettysburg.
 A few months later, Buford became sick with typhoid, the same disease that had killed two of Keogh's siblings.
 In his final days, Buford moved into Stoneman's rented home on Pennsylvania Avenue in Washington, where Keogh cared for him as he died.
 Stoneman led Buford's funeral procession in New York City (attended by President Lincoln) and Keogh personally accompanied the body to West Point for burial.